Requirement and Purpose

 Measurement Standards of SAP

 - A student must possess a GPA of 2.0 or higher.
 Students accepted into the Nursing Program must possess a cumulative GPA of 2.75 or higher.
-Students in the Masters of Accountancy program must possess a cumulative GPA of 3.00 or higher.
+Students in the Masters of Accountancy program or the Masters of Social Work program must possess a cumulative GPA of 3.00 or higher.